-Some readers originate from countries smashed by the West and European Eastern Bloc.
-Here is what resonates with them in our book Lucy’s People.
+Some readers come from communities that originated in countries smashed by the West and European Eastern Bloc.
+They chose these extracts.
+Here is what resonated with them in our book Lucy’s People.

 Chapter 12 Heritage describes looting by foreigners.
 Sadly, this is relevant today.
 You would know about the 2003 US invasion of Iraq and the fate of the museum collection in Baghdad.
 Since November 2020, the same has happened to Orthodox monasteries and museums in Ethiopia.
 This month, there were auctions abroad for Ethiopian treasures.
 Coincidence?